Latest Stories

 It helps in other ways too:

-- Better documentation: Keeping a record of decisions, risk assessments, and re-identification checks builds trust, with regulators and internally.
+• Better documentation: Keeping a record of decisions, risk assessments, and re-identification checks builds trust, with both regulators and internal teams.

 Anonymisation doesn’t eliminate governance, it makes it smarter, faster, and more aligned with innovation goals.